wufoo/docs/source/includes/_entries.md

 EntryId - This value is the unique identifier for your entry.

 DateCreated - The date that this entry was submitted.
-The date/time will be recorded in PST/PDT (UTC -8/-7)
+The date/time will be recorded in the timezone of the user making the request

 Created By - The person who created the entry.
 If submitted through a form, the value here will be public.
 If the submission originated in the Entry Manager this value will be the user name of the submitting user.